What Happens if I Fail my CDL Test?

 Your Time is NOW!

+While they have always been on the road hauling freight, more women are in trucking now than ever before!
 The American Trucking Association (ATA) is expecting a severe shortage of drivers over the next few years.
 As baby-boomers retire, jobs continue to increase.
 Many companies are working to recruit more women to their team!
-As one company put it, the “biggest problem regarding women drivers is finding enough of them.”
+This is why the ATA has started their “Women in Movement” program – to help women find the right fit in their trucking career!